gsathya/gsathya.github.io/content/blog/deopt/deopt.md

 re-optimising load
 ```

-No! v8 simply loads the property at runtime now.
+No! v8 simply loads the property at runtime.

 ## Expandos considered harmful